Jumper’s Knee – Patella tendinopathy

 • Recent studies of bracing and taping have found them to be helpful for patients in the short-term management of pain and improving function.

 • Injections remain a commonly used treatment for musculoskeletal conditions; however, the evidence for their use in patellofemoral pain and patellar tendinopathy is limited.
-The use of platelet-rich plasma (PRP), sclerosing (sometimes referred to as Prolotherapy), or stem cell injections is an exciting new area in the treatment of patellar tendinopathy.
+The use of platelet-rich plasma (PRP), sclerosing (sometimes referred to as Prolotherapy), or bone marrow aspirate is an exciting new area in the treatment of patellar tendinopathy.

 We will get to the research below on these injections.